Airlines at center of storm as coronavirus spreads

 Finnair, meanwhile, warned of a “significant” fall in operating profit this year due to virus-related disruption.

-Finland’s national airline also said its was scrapping its 2020 capacity growth target, and would look into cutting costs by 40-50 million euros ($44-54 million), with measures under consideration including temporary layoffs.
+Finland’s national airline said its was scrapping its 2020 capacity growth target, and would look into cutting costs by 40-50 million euros ($44-54 million), with measures under consideration including temporary layoffs.

-Additional reporting by Anne Kauranen; Editing by Mark Potter and Carmel Crimmins
+Additional reporting by Anne Kauranen in Helsinki and Josephine Mason in London; Editing by Mark Potter and Carmel Crimmins